 Power and control?
 Sure, I used whatever power I could, including physical force, to try to control what was happening around me.
 But actions are not the same as causes.
 What I learned from digging into my own mindset (and with the help of a good counselor) is my violent reactions were attempts to stop my own hurt or fear.

-Helping individuals find and heal the emotional wounds that are the real causes of domestic violence is at the heart of the Ananias Guidebook.
+Helping individuals find and heal the emotional wounds that are the real causes of domestic violence is at the heart of our resources.

 By determining why certain words or situations felt so hurtful or scary to me, and then correcting the lie that gave them such over-sized power, I was able to respond in better, healthier, non-violent ways.
-This process is at the heart of the Ananias Guidebook—to help individuals find and heal the emotional wounds that are the real causes of domestic violence.
+This process is at the heart of the Ananias Guidebook, groups, and on-line course—to help individuals find and heal the emotional wounds that are the real causes of domestic violence.